 After clicking the “submit” button, you’ll see a “welcome to bluehost” page like the one pictured above.
 From the “welcome to bluehost” screen, click the “create your password” button.
 Now you’ll be asked to think up a new password.
 Try to include a capital letter, a number and a symbol if possible and make sure you write it down.

 Got a good password?
-Type it exactly the same in both boxes and then click “Create”.
+Type it exactly the same in both boxes, tick the box and then click “Next”.

 Now comes all of the fun stuff!
 You’re ready to pick a sexy theme / design for your new blog and start adding articles, pictures and videos.
 The eBook that you received for free through this post explains blog design in great depth, so we won’t get too far into it here, but I will show you how to quickly choose a theme to get started.

-The next screen will be your WordPress Dashboard.
+After signing into WordPress in the last step, you should be seeing a screen like the one above.
+This is your WordPress Dashboard.
 This is where all of the bloggy magic happens.
 Our eBook will explain a lot of the stuff that is in this area and will help you to get to know the many different sections of your WordPress blog.

 The dashboard is where you’ll start new posts, change your website appearance, add plugins and make your website become an extension of YOU.